nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

           Expected: No stock viewed due to unknown / invalid command format.<br>
           Error details shown in the status message.
 Suggestion message will be shown too.

+### Print of CSV file

+1. Generates a CSV file that contains all stocks.

+    1. Test case: `print fn/stock`<br>
+        Expected: A CSV file containing all stocks will be generated.<br>
+        Details of the successful printing is shown.

+    1. Test case: `print fn/`<br>
+       Expected: Warenager does not generate a CSV file.<br>
+       Error details shown in the status message.
+Suggestion message will be shown too.

+    1. Other incorrect statistics commands to try: `prin`, `print sn/ntuc1`<br>
+       Expected: Similar to previous.

 ### Clearing data in Warenager

 1. Clear all the data in Warenager using `clear` command input.